 If you are seeking funding for your small business, you should be familiar with UCC filings.
-The UCC or Uniform Commercial Code is a set of rules that govern financial transactions in the United States.
-The purpose of the UCC is to create a consistent set of rules that apply throughout the nation.
+The UCC or Uniform Commercial Code is the law that governs commercial financial transactions in the United States.
+The purpose of the UCC is to create a consistent set of laws that apply throughout the nation.

 What You Need to Know About UCC Filings as a Business Owner